magali17/ENVH556_2024/README.md

 ## 4. Version Control

 It's a good practice to check for updates regularly to ensure you have the latest scripts for the course.
-If updates are made to any scripts in the repository, you can retrieve the latest versions by following these steps:
+If updates are made to any scripts in the repository, you can retrieve the latest versions with little GitHub knowledge, by following these steps:

 1. If you have made changes to your local copy of any scripts, **rename your copy** or save it in a different location to avoid losing your work.
-2. You have two options to retrieve the latest updates:

-   **Option 1: Pull Updates via Terminal**
-   - Navigate to the cloned repository in your terminal.
-   - Run the following command to pull the latest changes:
-     ```bash
-     git pull origin main
-     ```
-   - This command will update your local copy with the most recent changes from the remote repository.
-After pulling the updates, you may need to manually merge any changes if there are conflicts.

-   **Option 2: Copy/Download from GitHub**
-   - Alternatively, you can copy or download individual scripts directly from the GitHub repository:
+2. Download individual scripts directly from the GitHub repository:
      - Navigate to the specific file you want to update.
      - Click on the file to open it, then select the "Download Raw File" button to download the script.
+3. Replace the existing file in their project directory with the new one.